Admissions FAQs

 We hope that this information is helpful to you!

 Submitting the admissions requirements is your project to manage.
 The Admissions team is here to help answer all of your questions.
 Once your file is complete, it will be reviewed by the Admissions Committee and a decision will be shared with you by the email you provided for the enrollment period applied for.
-The decision will be an offer of acceptance, an offer to be on the wai list, or a denial of acceptance.
+The decision will be an offer of acceptance, an offer to be on the wait list, or a denial of acceptance.
 We reserve the right to rescind offers of admission based on new information.

 Once offered acceptance, an official letter and Enrollment Agreement will follow electronically.
 You will have adequate time to make a commitment to training by returning your signed Enrollment Agreement, Registration Fee, and Tuition Down Payment unless it is waived by scholarship or certified VA funding.
 Extensions may be granted on a case-by case basis.
 Failure to commit by the deadline outlined on the Enrollment Agreement may result in forfeiture of the offer of admission.